Stecathw/SpaceTourism/README.md

 13 - Came back on home page and worked mobile menu.
 I've installed styled-components, https://styled-components.com/docs/basics and implemented my mobile menu using https://css-tricks.com/hamburger-menu-with-a-side-of-react-hooks-and-styled-components/.
 By the way one of my favourite ressources when building frontend things.
 Used this tutorial to make things faster and easier.
 I want to focus more on responsive stuff.

+14 - Focused on scss design

+15 - React pages all written.

+16 - First deployment and tests.

+17 - Fixes and refactoring parts of code.

+18 - New deployment

 ### Built with